Skip to main content

 For instance, a person with a genetic variant that results in a slow-metabolizing enzyme might experience a buildup of a hormone, leading to more pronounced effects or side effects from a standard dose.
 Conversely, someone with a fast-metabolizing enzyme might clear the hormone so quickly that the same standard dose proves insufficient to achieve the desired therapeutic effect.

 This is a fundamental reason why a “one-size-fits-all” approach to hormonal optimization often falls short.
 Your lived experience of symptoms and your response to treatment are directly linked to this deeply personal, genetically determined biological reality.
-The goal of in this context is to read your specific instruction manual, allowing for a therapeutic approach that is tailored to your body’s innate processing capabilities.
+The goal of genetic testing in this context is to read your specific instruction manual, allowing for a therapeutic approach that is tailored to your body’s innate processing capabilities.

 From Symptom to System a New Perspective